INESCTEC/predico-collabforecast/documentation/docs/listing_challenges.md

 # Listing Challenges for Market Sessions

 After retrieving the open market sessions, you may want to list the challenges associated with a specific market session.
-Challenges are opportunities published by the Market Maker (Elia) that Forecasters can submit forecasts for.
+Challenges are opportunities published by the Market Maker that Forecasters can submit forecasts for.

 ## API Endpoints: